AIMS AND SCOPE

 - IUCN (2010).
 The IUCN Red List of Threatened Species, v.
 2010.3.
 International Union for Nature Conservation and Natural Resources, Gland, Switzerland.
 Available at http://www.iucnredlist.org/.
 Retrieved on 10/31/2010.

 Authors can submit with their manuscripts supporting material related to the work (additional tables and figures, detailed protocols, data logs, audio and video recordings, etc.) according to these guidelines:

 - The supporting material will be quoted in the text as tables or figures with the letter S before the number (Table S1, Fig. S2).

 - Supporting material must be submitted as a separate file.
-The supporting material will be uploaded to the online site of B&AH.

 Because right animal use and care is an area of major concern to the AHE and APH, authors must guarantee that all animals used for research purposes are treated ethically and in accordance with the applicable regulations.
 Therefore, authors are recommended to state in the manuscript that they have followed the corresponding legislation on animal care.
 Editors might request from authors as much information as they consider necessary to confirm the fulfilment of such premises.
 Failure to comply with these bioethical principles will suppose immediate rejection of the article, regardless of the reviewers’ recommendation.

 The names and email addresses entered in this journal site will be used exclusively for the stated purposes of this journal and will not be made available for any other purpose or to any other party.

 Basic and Applied Herpetology allows authors to retain the copyright of their papers with the following restrictions: